jacobe90/aco-applications/README.md

 ## Future Plans
 - Ant Colony System becomes inefficient on instances of the TSP with >= 200 cities; Dorigo and Gambardella propose curbing these issues with some sort of local optimization procedure (they use 3-opt).
 An implementation of 3-opt was begun; thorough testing is needed
-- Lloyd and Amos tested their sudoku solver on hard 12x12 instance; I plan on eventually doing this as well
+- Lloyd and Amos tested their sudoku solver on hard 12x12 instances; I plan on eventually doing this as well

 ## sources
 - [Solving Sudoku With Ant Colony Optimization (Lloyd and Amos)](https://ieeexplore.ieee.org/document/8845599)